iitis/PyQBench/adr/simple_backend_model.md

-# Defining backend model for simple providers
+# Defining backend model for simple backends obtained from providers

 ## Deciders